couchbase/n1k1/README.md

     - inverse optimization on sliding window?
     - not materializing partition if possible?
       - for example, when only a count is needed?
-      - non-materializing WindowPartition implementation might just borrow the underlying ORDER-OFFSET-LIMIT's backing heap?
   - FILTER (WHERE expr) clause?

 - GROUP BY ROLLUP?
 - GROUP BY GROUPING SETS?

-- command-line program?

-- UI / terminal and/or web-based?

-- advanced wizard to show more what-if's?

-- numbers
-  - need to treat float's different than int's?

 - correlated subqueries?
-  - these should just be yet another expression
+  - these should just be yet another expression?
-  - analysis of non-correlated vs correlated subqueries should be decided at a higher level than at query-plan execution
+  - analysis of non-correlated vs correlated subqueries should be decided at a higher level than at query-plan execution?
+  - implementation might store the current lzVal into a vars temp slot, which the child or subquery's ExecOp may be able to refer to with variables?

 - compiled expr support?